 - 1. Connect your computer to the router using an Ethernet cable. - 2.
 Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 3.
-Go to Wireless or Advanced > Wireless to retrieve or reset your wireless password.
+Go to Wireless to retrieve or reset your wireless password.